redux-form/redux-form/docs/api/Field.md

 > `true` if this field currently has focus.
 It will only work if you are passing `onFocus` to your input element.

+#### `meta.autofilled : boolean`

+> `true` if this field has been set with the `AUTOFILL` action and has not since been changed with a `CHANGE` action.
+This is useful to render the field in a way that the user can tell that the value was autofilled for them.

 #### `meta.asyncValidating : boolean`

 > `true` if the form is currently running asynchronous validation because this field was blurred.